civicteam/identity-swap/README.md

 # On-Chain DeFi Identity Gateway

-IdentitySwap is an Automatic Money Market (AMM) dApp that demonstrates the concept of decentralised Identity to the Solana SPL Token-Swap program.
+IdentitySwap is an Automatic Money Market (AMM) dApp that demonstrates the concept of Decentralised Identity on the Solana SPL Token-Swap program.
 A user can interact with a liquidity pool only if they are in possession of a valid identity, certified by a trusted identity validator.